 This is more explicit than the Nonmem line 'Y = IPRED + IPRED\EPS(1)', which implicitly uses the 'DV' Nonmem magic variable for Y. The likelihood is expressed as a function of EPS normal distributions.

 The Nonmem control file specifies using FOCE fitting (METHOD=1) below:-

-'''

-$ESTIMATION METHOD=1 MAXEVALS=99999 INTER NOABORT PRINT=5
+\$ESTIMATION METHOD=1 MAXEVALS=99999 INTER NOABORT PRINT=5

-'''

-The PoPy equivalent, specifying the JOE fitting method (roughly equivalent to FOCE) is:-
+The PoPy equivalent, specifying the ND fitting method is:-